 Technical skills: Comfortable with databases, Microsoft Office, and Google suite; good writing skills and social media experience preferred.

 Physical requirements: Ability to drive, canvass neighborhoods (knock doors), set up and break down folding tables and presentation materials, carry materials weighing up to 10 pounds, and perform routine office duties such as typing at a computer and using a telephone.

-Conditions: The position will be located in Western Wisconsin, location flexible.
+Conditions: One position will be located in the Fox Valley, and one position will be located in Dane County or Southwest Wisconsin, locations flexible.
 Due to COVID-19, the ability to work from home is required for the near future.
 We will offer a stipend for internet and cell phone.
-You will need a smartphone, and a laptop will be provided.
+You will need a smartphone, and will have a choice between a provided laptop or a computer stipend.
 All of our work will be remote until it is safe to return to doing in-person work in the community.
-Once it is safe to do so, this job will require regular travel throughout western Wisconsin.
+Once it is safe to do so, this job will require regular travel throughout your region.
 Reliable transportation and a valid driver’s license are required.
 Some evening and weekend work is required, and during busy times you should have the flexibility to work hours exceeding regular office hours to get the job done.
-The position is full time and classified as exempt.
+The positions are full time, temporary, and classified as exempt.

-Salary and benefits: $40,000 with a strong benefits package, including health and dental coverage, 401k retirement plan with organizational match, flexible spending account, leave sharing plan, and cell phone stipend.
-We offer generous paid time off, including a sabbatical for long term staff, and flexibility in working hours, ability to work from home, and professional development opportunities.
+Salary and benefits: $40,000 salary plus health and dental coverage and internet/cell phone stipend.
+We offer generous paid time off, flexibility in working hours, and ability to work from home.

 Reports to: Organizing and Political Director

-Email your resume, cover letter, and three references by Sunday, March 28th, 2021 to email@example.com, with “Western Organizer” in the subject line.
-This position has a flexible start date in May 2021.
+Email your resume, cover letter, and three references by Sunday, May 2, 2021 to firstname.lastname@example.org, with “Climate Organizer” in the subject line.
+This position has a flexible start date in May or June of 2021.